alexwlchan/ideas-for-inclusive-events/src/_ideas/wheelchair-accessibility.md

     It's no good having an accessible venue that's surrounded by raised kerbs and without any step-free public transport.

 *   Are there heavy doors inside the building that a wheelchair user might struggle to open?
-    Is there an alternative route with automatic doors?
+    Is there a route with automatic doors?

 *   What's the floor surface like?
     Heavy carpet, tiles, wood -- if you're walking they're mostly the same, but they can be very different in a wheelchair.

-This may make the difference between whether somebody can physically attend your event, or they can't.
+This might make the difference between whether somebody can physically attend your event, or they can't.
 If it's the latter, it's much better to find out before they turn up.